its-Winter/RandomCodes/README.md

 Check [this](https://webapps.stackexchange.com/questions/87954/how-do-i-download-a-particular-file-from-github) out to see the best way to get one of my codes without a hassle.
 Anyway thanks for coming to this page in the first place, I appreciate it!
-GIVE ME IDEAS FOR SCRIPTS PLEASE contact me at its.Winter#6512 on discord!! :))
+### GIVE ME IDEAS FOR SCRIPTS PLEASE!
+You can contat me throught my [Discord server](https://discord.gg/x58UEjb) Or add me on discord @ its.Winter#6512